 - In all conditions, it is wise to carry a whistle, torch, spare batteries and bulbs; but in winter conditions, an ice-axe, crampons and survival bag are essential.

-- Climbers and mountain bikers are all urged to wear helmets at all times.
+- Climbers and mountain bikers are urged to wear helmets.

 - If in groups, make sure party leaders are experienced; do not let the party become separated.

 - Take special care of the youngest and weakest in dangerous places.

 - If you prefer to go alone, be aware of the additional risk.
 Let people know your route before you start, stick to it as far as you can and notify them of any changes.

 - Be prepared to turn back if conditions are against you; even if this upsets your plan.